18 Best Apps for Small Writing Businesses

-Post Scheduling Apps to Set It and Forget It
+Post-Scheduling Apps to Set It and Forget It

 By automating your social media posts, you save precious time that you’d lose otherwise.
 In fact, with so many different social networks to manage, it’s difficult to decide what content to publish and on what platform.
-That’s why HubSpot’s allows you to plan your networking activities in advance, and have more control over your social media and marketing strategy.
+That’s why HubSpot allows you to plan your networking activities in advance, and have more control over your social media and marketing strategy.

-You can, as a writing agency, manage all the social media of your clients with the post scheduling tool while you focus on other tasks.
+You can, as a writing agency, manage all the social media of your clients with the post-scheduling tool while you focus on other tasks.
 It will automatically publish for you and guide you through the publishing process.
 It gives you guidance on things like character count limits on Twitter and ideal sizes for images on Instagram.

-CoSchedule is a tool (or plugin) that offers a clean and easy to manage publication schedule.
+CoSchedule is a tool (or plugin) that offers a clean and easy-to-manage publication schedule.
 This task management platform is specially designed for the marketing sector.
 With it, you can invite your team members and set responsibilities and dates for each post.

 Within the platform, you indicate what you want to publish and classify your posts with color labels.
 It helps you identify your posts’ categories and dates.
 You can also publish the content automatically in your social network profiles.
 Additionally, it will highlight comments on each task to adjust details, automate posting, integrate with WordPress or Google Docs, view statistics, integrate Google Analytics, etc.